Convergence of an iterative scheme for the Monge-Amp\`ere eigenvalue problem with general initial data: Introduction and statement of the main result

 For a convex function $u$ on $\Omega$, we define its Rayleigh quotient by

 Implicit in the definition (\ref{RQ}) is the requirement that $\|u\|_{L^{n+1}(\Omega)}<\infty.$

-For general bounded convex domains $\Omega\subset\R^n$, the existence, uniqueness and variational characterization of the Monge-Amp\`ere eigenvalue, and uniqueness of convex Monge-Amp\`ere eigenfunctions were obtained in \cite{L}.
+For general bounded convex domains $\Omega\subset\R^n$, the existence, uniqueness and variational characterization of the Monge--Amp\`ere eigenvalue, and uniqueness of convex Monge--Amp\`ere eigenfunctions were obtained in \cite{L}.
 They are the singular counterparts of those established by Lions \cite{Ls} and Tso \cite{Tso} in the smooth, uniformly convex setting.
-For the purpose of this note, we recall here part of \cite[Theorem 1.1]{L}.
+For the purpose of this note, we recall here part of \cite[Theorem 1.1]{L}. \begin{thm} (\cite{L}) Let $\Omega$ be a bounded convex domain in $\R^n$.
+Define $\lambda=\lambda[\Omega]$ by